jshankar27/youtube-harvest-app/README.md

 ## Installation steps:

-Step 1: Make sure you are in project folder `youtube-project` or navigate to the folder `cd youtube-project`
+Step 1: Make sure you are in project folder `youtube-harvest-app` or navigate to the folder `cd youtube-harvest-app`

 Step 2: Create a directoty to install virtual environment and its dependencies `python -m venv .venv`